20 things to do in Southampton with kids

 There is a family room with child-friendly activities, interactive displays and a children’s audio guide to help bring the place alive.
 Tudor House and Gardens are open Tuesday to Sunday.

-Find out more about visiting this Southampton attraction by visiting the Tudor House Museum website.
+Find out more about visiting on the Tudor House Museum website.

 Southampton’s old town walls are the third longest stretch of unbroken Medieval wall in England and date back to 1180.